North Dakota Health Insurance: 2021 Coverage Guide

 North Dakota State Health System Ranking

-- North Dakota: Overall Performance: Better than Average
+- North Dakota: Overall Performance: Above U.S. Average

-- North Dakota: Avoidable Hospital Use & Cost: 9
+- North Dakota: Avoidable Hospital Use and Cost: 11

 North Dakota Health Insurance Coverage